appcanary/blog/source/articles/2016-11-07-missing-clojure.html.markdown

 ### 4) Unit Testing

 The majority of your code is made up of pure functions.
-A pure function is one which always gives the same output for a given input &emdash; doesn't that sound easy to test?
+A pure function is one which always gives the same output for a given input &mdash; doesn't that sound easy to test?
 Instead of setting up test harnesses databases and mocks, you just write tests for your functions.